vimeo/psalm/docs/running_psalm/issues/UndefinedMagicPropertyAssignment.md

 # UndefinedMagicPropertyAssignment

-Emitted when assigning a property on an object that doesn’t have that magic property defined
+Emitted when assigning a property on an object that does not have that magic property defined

 ```php
 <?php